 The Pagoda

-Due to ongoing building repairs, the Pagoda building is currently closed for tours.
-However, the ground of the Pagoda and parking lot are open from sunrise to sunset.
+Due to ongoing building repairs, the inside of the Pagoda building is currently closed for tours.
+However, the grounds of the Pagoda and parking lot are open from sunrise to sunset.

-History Commissioned in 1906 at a cost of $50,000 by William A. Witman, Sr. to cover his stone quarry, the Pagoda was completed in 1908.
+Commissioned in 1906 at a cost of $50,000 by William A. Witman, Sr. to cover his stone quarry, the Pagoda was completed in 1908.
 It was originally intended to be a luxury resort atop Mt.
 Penn, but due to the bank foreclosure and the denial of a liquor license, Witman never opened the Pagoda.
+By 1910 the Pagoda and surrounding 10 acres were deeded to local business owner, Jonathon Mould and his wife, Julia (Bell).
+On April 21, 1911 they “sold” the Pagoda to the City of Reading for the sum of $1.
+Since then the Pagoda has been owned, loved and cared for by the citizens and City of Reading.
+Read more: readingpagoda.com/history

 View the Webcam: pagodaskyline.org/cam2.php